SierraTecnologia/Builder/README.md

 | 5.1.x - 5.2.x | 1.9.x | no |

 ## License
-Grafite Builder is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+SierraTecnologia Builder is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ### Bug Reporting and Feature Requests
 Please add as many details as possible regarding submission of issues and feature requests